marco-ruiz/pairwise-sequence-aligner/README.md

 ## Web Service Application

 - Spring boot based web service
-- The requests are submitted using `POST` verb (rather than `GET`) since the parameters are lengthy.
+- The requests are submitted using `POST` verb (rather than `GET`) since the sequences to aligned may be lengthy.
 - By default the web service runs on port `8080`, and the resource URI is `api/align`.